 Insulation for underfloor heating is vital since it helps reduce heat loss in winter, decreases the amount of heat entering the home in summer, and guarantees an energy-efficient heating system.
 Here’s how to insulate your overlay underfloor heating system for a successful installation:

-In conclusion, retrofit underfloor heating is a great option for homeowners needing to upgrade their heating systems without extensive renovation.
+In conclusion, retrofitting underfloor heating is a great option for homeowners needing to upgrade their heating systems without extensive renovation.
 With the right underfloor heating system and proper installation, you can enjoy increased comfort, reduced energy bills, and improved indoor air quality.
 So, get your overlay underfloor heating system installed as soon as possible, and you’ll have the perfect temperature in your home all year round.
+Want to learn more about underfloor heating?
+Learn about whether does underfloor heating need servicing.

 A typical depth for retrofit underfloor heating ranges from 15mm to 40mm.
 However, the depth of retrofit underfloor heating varies depending on the installation and the system type.
 For example, electric underfloor heating mats are thinner, while water-based systems require a deeper installation.